Don’t stress if you find tomato plant leaves curling up; there are several reasons this might happen to your plant.

-Let’s look at the reasons why your tomato leaves curl up.
+Let’s look at the reasons why your tomato plant leaves curl up.

 1. Environmental Factors

-The most common reasons that you notice tomato leaves curling up are due to environmental issues.
-That might mean that your tomatoes are exposed to too much sun or facing hot temperatures.
+Environmental issues are the most common reason you will notice tomato leaves curling up.
+That might mean your tomatoes are exposed to too much sun or face high temperatures.

 Tomato leaves curling up also could be caused by too much wind, adding stress to your plants.
 If your plants aren’t properly staked and supported, the plants might twist, causing the leaves to curl and die back.

 Temperatures are also a problem.
-If your location faces a heatwave, tomato leaves curl up as a protective measure.
+If your location faces a heatwave, tomato leaves curl up as a protective measure against the excessive heat.